kem0magdy/ClinicManagementSystem/README.md

 A clinic managment system created by me Starts in : 25/12/2020 -> Finshied in : 28/12/2020 <br /><br />
 Descreption:<br />

-Write a C code for clinic management system.
+A C code for clinic management system.
 At the beginning of the system it asks the user to choose between admin mode and user mode.<br />

 # In admin mode